The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-Instead, the more feasible approach would again be to rely on control theory to provide performance guarantees for the designed controllers.
-If each maneuver resulting from the six actions described earlier could be analyzed for maximum overshoot and steady-state error---typical metrics evaluated during control design---executions of the system could be computed and then bloated by the worst-case distance to obtain a lower bound on the minimum horizontal separation.
-Used like this, Black-Box Simplex builds upon the vast body of work from control theory to produce safe high-level behaviors from untrusted controllers.

-In terms of the runtime of the decision module simulation logic, we have not yet optimized its computation time in our implementation.
-Importantly, since each aircraft's dynamics are disjoint, there is significant room for speedup through parallelism, up to the number of aircraft in the system.
-The existing implementation simulates the dynamics using an adaptive-step explicit Runge-Kutta scheme of order 5(4) from Python's \texttt{scipy} package.
+\textbf{Runtime.} The existing implementation uses numerical integration for the dynamics with an adaptive-step explicit Runge-Kutta scheme of order 5(4) from Python's \texttt{scipy} package.
 On our laptop platform with default accuracy parameters, this runs at about 55 times faster than real-time per aircraft.
-As future work, we could consider optimizing runtime by using different numerical integration strategies, depending on factors such as the distance to the safety violation.